 D3.
 FOREST ASSETS

 Forest assets are divided into standing timber and land assets.
 Standing timber is recognized as a biological asset in accordance with IAS 41 Agriculture.
 Land assets are recognized as property, plant and equipment in accordance with IAS 16 Property, plant and equipment.

-Environmental restrictions and other limitations are taken into account which means that the assets cannot be fully utilized in the best possible manner.
-The calculation is performed for a production cycle that SCA estimates for biological assets to average 100 years.
+Environmental restrictions and other limitations are taken into account which mean that the assets cannot be fully utilized.
+The calculation is performed for a production cycle for biological assets that SCA estimated to average 100 years.
 The change in value is recognized in the income statement on the line item for change in value in biological assets.

 KAA KEY ASSESSMENTS AND ASSUMPTIONS

 SCA has based its valuation of forest assets in Sweden on forest transactions in the areas where SCA owns forest assets.
 Market statistics are obtained from the providers Ludvig & Co and Svefa, which are two independent parties in relation to SCA.
 The providers process the data by adjusting market transactions that include other significant components in addition to forest land.
 SCA never adjusts the data.
 The regions where SCA owns forest are allocated in the data based on four different areas and the prices in these areas are used as a basis for the volume weighted price.